deniz-oezdemir/Transcendence/matchmaking/README.md

 	3. send created game to frontend via websocket and initiate ai player
 - if waiting too complicated tell gameengine to just retry a second after instead of error in gameengine

+10. Add player names to all endpoints for frontend

 ## Is Redis not sufficient as a database?
 Why also use PostgreSQL?

 Both PostgreSQL and Redis serve different purposes in the matchmaking service: